 There are so many companies out there that manufacturer that makes their own tool belts, so many that you might find it overwhelming if we were to enumerate every one of them.
 However, there are certain brands that are heads and shoulders apart from the rest.

 Some of them are ToughBuilt, Dickies, and DEWALT.
-These three brands are known for the quality of their products, their appealing designs and styles, and their ability to keep the tools you store in their tool bags secure without causing fatigue to the wearer.
+These three brands are known for the quality of their products, their appealing designs and styles, and their ability to keep the tools you store in their tool bags secure without causing fatigue to the wearer with good customer reviews.
 It is because of their ability to evenly distribute the weight of the tool belts.

 Other famous brands known for the quality of their tool belts are Occidental Leather, CLC and Gatorback.